MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

   {"placeholder": placeholderDiv}
 ```

-This method removes the embedded dossier in the same placeholder you used when calling `microstrategy.dossier.create`.
+This method removes the embedded dashboard in the same placeholder you used when calling `microstrategy.dossier.create`.
 The `placeholder` refers to the DOM object of the container `<div>`.

 #### Return value